freihype/products/bazar/fragments/vendor.md

-### PlasticHub is the biggest contributor of the Precious Plastic Open Source Movement.
+### Plastic-Hub is the biggest contributor of the Precious-Plastic open source movement

-We mainly produce for communities, schools, universities, small enterprises and startups and provide after sales support.
+We're 100% open source and we mainly produce for communities, schools, universities, small enterprises and startups and provide after sales support.

 ### Our activities